jdahern/eth-test/README.md

 cp .example.env .env
 ```

-If you want to also run the subgraph nodes, uncomment the `COMPOSE_PROFILES` line
+If you want to also run the subgraph nodes, uncomment the `COMPOSE_PROFILES` line in your `.env` file

 ### ⏬ Install all the dependencies and start your containers:

 ```bash
 sak init
 ```
+This command will
+* Shut down any containers that are currently running
+* Rebuild all the docker containers
+* Install all required dependencies
+* Start your docker containers back up

+This is safe to run any time

 ### 🛰 deploy your contract: